A label-switching algorithm for fast core-periphery identification: Algorithm

-We give a brief proof in Appendix A. Proposition 1 ensures that the labels returned by Algorithm 1 yield a local maximum of $T(\bA,\bc)$.
+A brief proof is given in Appendix A. We emphasize that since Algorithm 1 updates the labels only when $T(\bA,\bc')$ is {\it strictly greater} than $T(\bA,\bc)$, cycling among equal-valued CP labels cannot occur.
+Proposition 1 ensures that the labels returned by Algorithm 1 yield a local maximum of $T(\bA,\bc)$.
 We would like to have some guarantee, however, of how close this result is to the {\it global} maximum.
 In many proofs that an algorithm achieves the global maximum, the {\it sub-modularity} of the objective function is required, e.g., \cite{kempe2003maximizing}.
-Let $2^{\{1,\dots,n\}}:=\Omega$ denote the power set of $\{1,\dots,n\}$, i.e., all possible subsets of $\{1,\dots,n\}$.
-Then a function $f:\Omega\to\mathbb R$ is said to be sub-modular if for all $S,T\in\Omega$,
+Unfortunately, the BE metric is not sub-modular, meaning that there are no greedy optimality guarantees, and we can only prove the monotone ascent property of Proposition 1.